 Hello and welcome to the visual world of Lucy Hannah Barritt.
-From here you can navigate to my online portfolio.
-There, you can browse my collection of prints and original works for sale.
+From here you can navigate the online portfolio.

-If you would like to know more about my techniques and concepts it’s all here too.
+If you would like to know more about the artist it’s all here too.

 I leave you with the immortal words of Alan Watts:

 “It’s like you took a bottle of ink and you threw it at a wall.
 Smash!
 And all that ink spread.
 And in the middle, it’s dense, isn’t it?
 And as it gets out on the edge, the little droplets get finer and finer and make more complicated patterns, see?
 So in the same way, there was a big bang at the beginning of things and it spread.
 And you and I, sitting here in this room, as complicated human beings, are way, way out on the fringe of that bang.

 We are the complicated little patterns on the end of it.

 But so we define ourselves as being only that.
 If you think that you are only inside your skin, you define yourself as one very complicated little curlique, way out on the edge of that explosion.
 Way out in space, and way out in time.
 Billions of years ago, you were a big bang, but now you’re a complicated human being.
 And then we cut ourselves off, and don’t feel that we’re still the big bang.

 Depends how you define yourself.
 You are actually–if this is the way things started, if there was a big bang in the beginning– you’re not something that’s a result of the big bang.
 You’re not something that is a sort of puppet on the end of the process.
 You are still the process.
 You are the big bang, the original force of the universe, coming on as whoever you are.